BBVA/kapow/docs/source/setup/install-and-configure.rst

 .. code-block:: bash

-  $ docker run --rm -i -p 8080:8080 kapow:latest server < whatever.pow
+  $ docker run --rm -i -p 8080:8080 -v $(pwd)/whatever.pow:/opt/whatever.pow kapow:latest server /opt/whatever.pow

-kapow route add /hello/{who} -c 'echo Hello $(kapow get /request/matches/who) | kapow set /response/body'
+With the -v parameter we map a local file into the container's filesystem so we can use it to configure our Kapow! server on startup.